jlevy/og-equity-compensation/README.md

   by scaling pay and spending, focusing appropriately at each funding stage.
   In the very early days of a startup, it’s
   [not uncommon](http://siliconhillslawyer.com/2016/06/23/founder-compensation-cash-equity-liquidity/)
-  for employees to have higher salaries than founders.
+  for employees to have higher salaries than the company’s founders.
 - 🚧 What is risk and how should people think about risk tolerance?
   Good readings on this?
 - Negotiating title and exact details of your role early on may not matter as much in a